Walmart Spark: Accused of using bots or auto-grabber apps deactivation appeal

 • Your phone's make and model

-• screenshots of your installed apps showing no grabber or auto-accept apps
+• Screenshots of your installed apps showing no grabber or auto-accept apps

-• an explanation for anything that could have looked off (a VPN you use for another job, a new phone, shared wifi)
+• An explanation for anything that could have looked off (a VPN you use for another job, a new phone, shared wifi)

-• how you actually catch offers (watching the screen, notification sounds)
+• How you actually catch offers (watching the screen, notification sounds)

 What actually works